ligato/docs/docs/plugins/vpp-plugins.md

 **REST**

-Use following commands to obtain configured ABF entry:
+REST only supports the retrieval of the existing configuration.
+Use this cURL command to read ABF configuration data:
 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/abf
 ```